 Jacob and Rachel exhibited a tendency to name their offspring after specific relatives.
 This suggests they may have chosen Hannah’s name to honor Rachel’s sister-in-law Hannah Harris Starr, wife of Absalom Starr.
-Given Absalom’s great influence on Jacob and Rachel’s lives, it stands to reason they would have wanted to acknowledge him.
+Absalom’s influence on Jacob and Rachel’s lives was significant when they were a young couple, and it stands to reason they would have wanted to acknowledge him.
 (Absalom went on to perish when Hannah was only three months old; assuming he was in ill health already in the early summer of 1829, Jacob and Rachel may have been extra motivated to think of him.)
-After having become parents of four girls, Jacob and Rachel they are likely to have assumed their fifth child would be a boy.
+After having become parents of four girls, Jacob and Rachel are likely to have assumed their fifth child would be a boy.
 But Hannah was a girl.
 She probably came close to being called Saloma, the feminine version of Absalom.
 Saloma was a popular choice among the Starr clan.
 However, Jacob and Rachel must have been content to go with the option of naming their new bundle of joy after Absalom’s wife.

 The wedding took place 25 February 1847.
 The ceremony was conducted by local farmer John Kennedy, a Green County justice of the peace.
 Ninety years later Nathaniel’s granddaughter Emma Warner Hastings, after consulting with Juliette Martin Savage, the last surviving child of Nathaniel and Hannah, wrote this name down as Canada.
 Half a century later another family genealogist concluded the wedding must have taken place in Canada.
 The actual locale was Jordan Center.
 This settlement has since vanished, and even in those days the community could better have been described as a crossroads.
 Jordan Township still exists as a jurisdiction, and consists of the part of Green County immediately north of Browntown and west of Monroe -- one township north of Cadiz Township, which contains Martintown.
 Nowadays the only town of Jordan that appears on maps of Wisconsin is the suburb of Stevens Point up in Portage County in the central part of the state.